Seattle School for Boys offers a balanced curriculum that prepares students for a variety of high school learning and social environments.

 SSB’s qualified teachers ensure that our students are challenged in the standard core subjects of math, science, language arts and the humanities.

-Students also choose electives that engage in the arts, such as music, visual art, dance, martial arts, boxing, parkour, and other endeavors.
+Students also choose electives such as music, art, agriculture, cooking, and other endeavors.

-Unique to Seattle School for Boys is our b.me series/SSB Curricular Framework is a research-based framework designed specifically for middle school boys.
-The b.me Series/SSB Curricular Framework is the critical underpinning of our entire curricula’s scope and sequence and is woven into our institutional fabric.
-The b.me Series/SSB Curricular Framework enacts our mission, values, and is our primary vehicle for genuinely and authentically speaking to, guiding, and educating our students to be the best versions of themselves. b.me/SSB Curricular Framework provides common language used by all faculty and students to ensure continuity and transparency in our values.
+Unique to Seattle School for Boys is our SSB Curricular Framework, a research-based framework designed specifically for middle school boys.
+The SSB Curricular Framework enacts our mission, values, and is our primary vehicle for speaking to, guiding, and educating our students to be the best versions of themselves.

-Implemented in *three to four thematic phases during the academic year, with each theme building off of one another throughout the three middle school years, the b.me Series/SSB Curricular Framework is part of daily life at SSB.
+Implemented in four thematic phases during the academic year, with each theme building off of one another throughout the three middle school years, the SSB Curricular Framework is part of daily life at SSB.

-Not only do our students gain a solid foundation in core competencies, but they also develop skills that will make them compassionate leaders and trusted team members.
+Not only do our students gain a solid foundation in core competencies, but they also develop skills to grow into compassionate leaders and trusted team members.
 And all the while, our students stay engaged and interested in joyful learning!

-Our program is based on the five pillars shown below, click to learn more about each.
+Our program is based on the pillars shown below.

 - Early and often, students are taught about the functions and anatomy of the brain.